cocoa-xu/aarch64-linux-musl_purecap-sysroot/README.md

 # aarch64-linux-musl_purecap-sysroot
-Build musl sysroot for purecap
+Build musl sysroot for purecap and hybrid.